ognjen-simic/chess-engine-in-cpp/README.md

 # C++ Chess Engine

 This is a chess engine I'm currently building in C++ as a personal learning project.
 You can play against the engine on Lichess under the name "Grand_Mater_Bot".
+The bot is currently not online 24/7.

 ## Features